broken-rice-demand-india-biofuel-sector

 Market Competition

-Poultry and snack industries also compete for broken rice.
+Poultry feed and food processing industries compete for the same supply

 How Ethanol Producers Can Leverage Broken Rice for Efficient Production